jamaltheatlantean/SPLIT-PAY/README.md

 ## Features

-- Splits payment made to it evenly between `payees`.
+- Splits payment made to the contract evenly between `payees`.
-- Add or remove `payees` through a multi-sig like system.
+- Add or remove new `payees` through a multi-sig like system.

+## Events
+- `PaymentReceived(uint indexed payload):` This event is emitted when funds are transfered to the contract.
+It emits the amount of funds that were transfered into the contract.
+- `PaymentReleased(uint indexed payLoad):`This event is emitted when the funds are transfered to the payees.
+It emits the amount of funds that were transfered out.

 ## Incoming features